reema-eilouti/reading-notes/README.md

 ## Links
-This README.md file is with my repo [reading-notes](github.com/reema-eilouti/reading-notes)
+This README.md file is in my repo [reading-notes](github.com/reema-eilouti/reading-notes)